tehsy97/CSci-3081-f19/Lab_06_Feedback.md

-+ Fail: 66.67% of the tests passed, but the target is 100%.
++ Pass: 100% of the tests passed.

 ### Testing Mutants